gudrob/uws-http-starter/README.md

 µWebSockets offers great performance not only for websockets but http servers aswell.

 Because it has its share of pitfalls I have created this fully typed starter kit.
+Originally made for myself but I'm sure someone can make use of it.

 The starter kit has less than 200 Lines of Code but provides you with a different router and request approach so you can keep your app structured and can use NodeJS in all its async glory.